Mr Dilly’s History Live – Free Curriculum-Based History Streams for Schools

 Ages 8–13 / UK: Years 4–9 / US: Grades 3–8

-Back in the studio, Mr Dilly is joined by award-winning author Tom Palmer (After the War, Arctic Star, D-Day Dog) for an engaging discussion on remembrance and how these stories continue to inspire us today — perfect for KS2 and KS3.
+Back in the studio, Mr Dilly is joined by award-winning author Tom Palmer (After the War, Arctic Star, D-Day Dog) for an engaging discussion about remembrance and how these stories continue to inspire us.

-📽️ Plus: see Mr Dilly’s celebrated short film commemorating WW2 and VE Day 80 — a creative retelling of the war, featuring Mr Dilly in multiple roles from the period.
+📽️ Plus: See Mr Dilly’s celebrated short film marking VE Day 80 — a creative retelling of the war featuring Mr Dilly in multiple roles from the period.

 Frequently Asked Questions